Sivaan66/PythonProjects/README.md

 Here are all codes i went through during my learning :
 ## Automatic File Sorting -
 Automatically sort the file to specified folder according to the file type.

+-Imported OS and Shutil()
+-Specified the path.
+-Made three folders uisng os.makedirs()
-Took three types of files as reference - ".jpg", ".pdf", ".csv"
+-Took three types of files as reference - ".jpg", ".pdf", ".csv"
-Then created three folders named - "image", "pdf", "sql"
+-Then created three folders named - "image", "pdf", "sql"
-Then i used shutil.move(scr,dst) to move those files to their specified folders.
+-Then i used shutil.move(scr,dst) to move those files to their specified folders.
 🔗 [Check the Code](./AutomaticFileSorting.py)
 ## Pallindrome or Not-
 ``` py